Pinpoint tests — car equipped with OSC

 Yes

 REPAIR the electrical circuit.
-CHECK the system is working properly.
+CHECK the system for proper operation.

 No

 INSTALL a new PCM.
-CHECK the system is working properly.
+CHECK the system for proper operation.

 Yes